yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 Our data was extracted from the publication titled _"Elevated Calprotectin and Abnormal Myeloid Cell Subsets Discriminate Severe from Mild COVID-19"_ ({% cite Silvin2020 %}).
 This dataset was chosen because it was utilized by the developers of the `decoupler` tool for pseudobulk aggregate analysis ({% decoupler-pseudobulk %}).

 Pseudobulk analysis is an advanced method in single-cell data analysis.
-For this tutorial, we assume familiarity with common single-cell data formats, such as AnnData or Seurat objects, and experience analyzing single-cell data, including clustering and annotating cell types.
+For this tutorial, we assume familiarity with common single-cell data formats, such as AnnData or Seurat objects, and experience analysing single-cell data, including clustering and annotating cell types.

 If you're new to these concepts, we recommend exploring our other tutorials before going for pseudobulk:
 - [Clustering 3K PBMCs with Scanpy]({% link topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.md %}): Learn how to cluster and annotate cells in Galaxy using our single-cell tools.